wuspy/soro2/README.md

 # soro2-mc

-This is the repository for the mission control software for the 2016-1017 Sooner Rover Team.
+This is the repository for all of the Qt-based software for the 2016-2017 Sooner Rover Team.
+It includes:
+ * All Mission Control components
+ * The Rover video server

+Additional software, written in other languages, is also needed to complete this software suite.
+Links to these projects will be added here shortly.

 ## Dependencies